 Composting toilets are a great alternative to the conventional flush toilets.
 Most campers who set up their adventures in the wilderness have heard about composting toilets.
 They do not require water or plumbing for flushing waste.
 Instead, the waste is mixed with microbes and peat moss and then left to turn into fertilizer.
 So, they are far more environmentally friendly.

-If you have an RV, a holiday cabin, tiny house, or you are highly conscious about your environmental impact, then one of these best composting toilets could perfectly suit your lifestyle.
+If you have an RV, a holiday cabin, a tiny house, or you are highly conscious about your environmental impact, then one of these best composting toilets could perfectly suit your lifestyle.
 People who live in an area without water supply and no drainage system tend to opt for these toilets as they are great for when there is no water source nearby.
 Plus, they are incredibly cheap to run thanks to their low power consumption, seeing as they do not need to use a sewage system.
 If you spend most of your time on the road or boat, then a composting toilet is also ideal.

 Most compost systems have two different containers for solid and liquid human waste.
 The solid bin containing the compost mixture can be left for months with zero unpleasant odor.
 So, if you are keen on gardening, then this an excellent composting method for helping your crops.
 You don’t have to spend time and energy in the process of making compost for your plants.
 Plus, the composting toilet eliminates worries about sanitation.